The Haunting of Gallagher Hotel- Chapter One

 “Burn in hell,” he said.

-Cheers filled the square as Deputy kicked the crate, sweeping it from underneath her.
+Cheers filled the square as the deputy kicked the crate, sweeping it from underneath her.

 Her body dropped, and the sound of snapping bones erupted in her ears.